nuriel77/goshimmer-playbook/README.md

 All the external ports have been made accessible in the firewall.
 There is no need to configure the firewall on the node.

+## Forward Ports

+If you are running the node in an internal network/lan you have to forward at least the following ports from the router to the node:

+80/tcp, 443/tcp, 10895/tcp, 14666/tcp, 14626/udp

 ## Expose WebApi Connection On HTTP

 Run the following command if you want to connect to your node's API without having to go through HTTPS (this is a discouraged practice when goshimmer goes live).